jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 - `themeslug`
 	- `/patterns`
 		- `/hero.php`
-	- ...
+	- `/...`

-Themes registered via the `/patterns` folder require a file header with information about the pattern.
-At the very least, all patterns require a `Title` and `Slug` field.
+Patterns registered via the `/patterns` folder require a file header with the pattern data.
+At the very least, each file requires a `Title` and `Slug` field.
 A `Categories` field is strongly recommended too so that it's easier for users to find patterns related to what they're looking for.

 Enter the following code into your `hero.php` file.
 Let's give it the minimum fields needed to become a pattern.